An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Results and discussion

 \autoref{fig:ebl_local} shows that our model is $1\sigma$ compatible with the galaxy count data from \citet{D16}.
-The largest differences between the results from several models occur at the IR.
-D11 estimate a larger IR background by factor of x2 at the IR peak.
+The largest differences between the results from several models occur at the IR. \citet{D11} estimate a larger IR background by factor of $\times$2 at the IR peak.
 This was a possibility discussed in the paper since they did not have FIR photometry and that spectral region came from extrapolations.
-On the other side, \citet{F10} estimate a lower FIR contribution at $\sim 200 \mu$m by a x1.5 factor.
-Most of the direct detection data is not compatible with our estimates and these data may be strongly affected by zodiacal light contamination, in the optical and IR region of the spectrum.
-The more sophisticated approach by \citet{Mattila17} is compatible within $1\sigma$ with our calculations and the recent measurements at 0.6$~\mu m$ by \citet{lauer20} on board of the {\it New Horizons} spacecraft within $2\sigma$.
+On the other side, \citet{F10} estimate a lower FIR contribution at $\sim 200~\mu$m by a $\times$1.5 factor.

-In the MIR coverage, although our curve is compatible with \citet{Bethermin11} at 24$\mu$m, and marginally compatible with \citet{Dole06} within 1$\sigma$, our result sits above most of the models in the 10-20$\mu$m range (excepting \citet{H12}).
-This may be because of the chosen CE01 IR templates.
+In the MIR coverage, although our curve is compatible with \citet{Bethermin11} at 24~$\mu$m, and marginally compatible with \citet{Dole06} within 1$\sigma$, our result sits above most of the models in the 10-20~$\mu$m range (excepting \citet{H12}).
+This may be because of the chosen \citetalias{ChEl01} IR templates.
 Since they are calibrated with low-$z$ galaxy observations, they included a higher level of PAHs emission, which could raise up the EBL intensity at those wavelengths in our calculation.

+Most of the direct detection data are not compatible with our estimates.
+It is possible that these data, at least, in the optical and IR, can be strongly affected by zodiacal light contamination.
+However, there are some exceptions.

+The more sophisticated approach by \citet[][the ``Dark Cloud shadow'' method]{Mattila17} is higher but compatible within $2\sigma$ with our calculations at 0.4~$\mu m$ ($11.6 \pm 4.4$~nW m$^{-2}$~sr$^{-1}$, see previous reference for more details). \citet{Zemkov14} used fluctuations in the pixel intensity power spectrum to measure the EBL at 1.1 and 1.6~$\mu m$.
+They report a slightly higher (but still compatible at 1.1~$\mu m$) EBL intensity with respect to us: $16.7^{+5}_{-4}$, $20.4^{+6}_{-5}$ ~nW m$^{-2}$~sr$^{-1}$, respectively \citep[see also][]{Matsumoto20}.
+These techniques are less biased by zodiacal foreground contamination.
+Finally, the recent work by \citet{Lauer20} using {\it New Horizons} measured the EBL at 0.6~$\mu m$ using direct detection at a distance of around 40~AU from the Earth.
+At that distance, zodiacal light is much fainter than closer to the Sun.
+Therefore, \citet{Lauer20} constitutes probably one of the most accurate single band local EBL measurements up to date ($15.9 - 18.7$~nW m$^{-2}$~sr$^{-1}$).

+Although our results are mainly consistent within $2\sigma$ with the former studies, the higher values reported in the literature may indicate that either (1) existing galaxy catalogs are missing very low surface brightness sources and/or (2) completeness corrections are not accounting for the entire contribution of the SMF faint-end galaxy population (e.g. \citet{Conselice16} reported $\sim 47.2$~nW~m$^{-2}$~sr$^{-1}$ at $\sim 0.8~\mu m$ from LF extrapolations, although this high value may come from overestimations in the number of such faint sources).